 Pravesh Sharma, M.D.

-Talking early with your child about the risks of marijuana use and continuing this discussion over time may prevent the first use and protect your child’s brain.
-If you suspect your child is using marijuana, have an open dialogue without making negative or angry comments.
+Talking early with your child about the risks of substance use and continuing this discussion over time may prevent the first use and protect your child’s brain and day-to-day functionality.
+If you suspect your child is using substances, have an open dialogue without making negative or angry comments.

 Offer your child educational material and facts about substance use.
 Involve your child's primary care professional to educate your child and screen for substance use so an appropriate referral for addiction treatment can be made.

 - Teen drug abuse: Help your teen avoid drugs